SolaceSamples/solace-samples-jms/src/main/java/com/solace/samples/features/serdes/README.md

    ### JSON Schema
     - **Artifact Id**: Use a unique identifier for each schema:
         - For `user.json`, use `solace/samples/json`
+        - For `create-user.json`, use `solace/samples/create-user/json`
+        - For `create-user-response.json`, use `solace/samples/create-user-response/json`
         - **Type**: Select `JSON Schema`.

 >   **Note:** Each schema must be uploaded separately with its own unique Artifact Id to avoid conflicts.